Image

 United States

-Moderate or heavy snow showers, with a high of 31 and low of 20 degrees.
-Partly Cloudy in the morning, overcast in the afternoon, clear overnight.
+Moderate snow, with a high of 39 and low of 4 degrees.
+Clear for the morning, patchy rain nearby in the afternoon, overcast during the evening, clear overnight.